Kilonova and Optical Afterglow from Binary Neutron Star Mergers. I. Luminosity Function and Color Evolution: Modeling

 The comprehensive observations of frequency-dependent lightcurves and time-dependent spectra for AT2017gfo indicate that they cannot be explained by only one single radioactivity-powered component.
 At least two emission components \citep{cowperthwaite2017,kasen2017,perego2017,tanaka2017,villar2017,kawaguchi2018,wanajo2018,wumr2019} or a model invoking energy injection \citep{ai2018,yu2018,li2018,ren2019} are required to account for the data of AT2017gfo.
 Up to now, in addition to AT2017gfo that showed relatively complete observations of kilonova properties, no kilonova candidate was found in O3\footnote{\cite{kasliwal2020} and \cite{mohite2021} combined the results of GW detections and the non-detections of EM counterparts in O3 to constrain the kilonova luminosity function.} and other potential kilonova candidates were detected in superposition with decaying sGRB afterglows.

 It is predicted that there should exist kilonova emission diversity due to different mass ratios \citep[e.g.,][]{dietrich2017}, different kinds of merger remnant \citep[e.g.,][]{kasen2015,fujibayashi201,gill2019,kawaguchi2020,kawaguchi2021} and potential energy injections into the ejecta \citep{yu2013,metzger2014,ma2018}.
 The statistical analysis of kilonova emission in sGRB afterglows revealed that the kilonova brightness may have a wide range of distribution and hence confirmed that kilonova emission should be diverse \citep{gompertz2018,ascenzi2019,rossi2020,rastinejad2021}.
 However, on one hand, kilonova emission is predicted to be highly viewing-angle-dependent \citep[e.g.,][]{kasen2015,martin2015,wollaeger2018,wollaeger2021,barbieri2019,bulla2019,darbha2020,zhu2020,korobkin2021} so that one can only observe these kilonova candidates in sGRB afterglows when the line of sight is close to the jet axis.
 On the other hand, due to the scarce and ambiguous observational data, it is hard to use these limited data to model lightcurves of cosmological kilonovae\footnote{Furthermore, dust echoes from some sGRBs occurring in star-forming galaxies may be much brighter than kilonova so that they would also affect the observations of kilonova candidates from the on-axis view \citep{lu2021}.}.
-We thus simply assume that all kilonovae are AT2017gfo-like, and adopt the model with a total ejecta mass $M_{\rm ej} = 0.04\,M_\odot$ and a half-opening angle of the lanthanide-rich component $\Phi = 60^\circ$ (i.e., \texttt{nph1.0e+06\_mej0.040\_phi60}) generated by the \texttt{POSSIS} \citep{bulla2019,coughlin2020} as our standard model.
+We thus simply assume that all kilonovae are GW170817-like, and adopt the model with a total ejecta mass $M_{\rm ej} = 0.04\,M_\odot$ and a half-opening angle of the lanthanide-rich component $\Phi = 60^\circ$ (i.e., \texttt{nph1.0e+06\_mej0.040\_phi60}) generated by the grid of \texttt{POSSIS} \citep{bulla2019,coughlin2020} as our standard model \footnote{{We notice that \cite{dietrich2020} recently considered another kind of wind ejecta component based on the model of \texttt{POSSIS}.}}.
 The total ejecta mass of the lightcurve model corresponds to the constraints by AT2017gfo \citep[e.g.,][]{cowperthwaite2017,kasen2017,kasliwal2017,murguiaberthier2017,perego2017,tanaka2017,villar2017}.
 This viewing-angle-dependent model considers two components with different opacities, including a polar-dominated lanthanide-free component and an equatorial-dominated lanthanide-rich component.

 By setting $\theta_{\rm v} = 30^\circ$ which is relevant to the configuration of GW170817, the kilonova model we adopted can basically explain the data of AT2017gfo as shown in Figure \ref{fig2}.
 Only in some infrared bands, the predicted lightcurves are slightly lower than the observational data.